 9. Worry too much about injury.
 My mother always treated risks of permanent injuries very seriously (brain damage, paralysis, etc) but if the only real danger was breaking an arm or scraping a leg then we were free to be adventurous and learn from our own mistakes.

 12. Treat the eradication of their boredom as the parents' responsibility.
 In our family, going back several generations now, a child's "I'm bored" would elicit a stern, "Well, then I'll FIND you something to do!" and the result would be hard work!
-We quickly learned to keep any boredom to ourselves :-) As an adult I am almost never bored because I learned as a child how to occupy and entertain myself.
+We quickly learned to keep any boredom to ourselves :-) As an adult I am almost never bored, and I think that's at least in part because I learned as a child how to occupy and entertain myself.

 13. Don't expect any chores out of them.
 When children have to work part of the day it makes them treasure their free time more.
 Also work stimulates children mentally and physically.